-Ramsey left out of Juventus pre-season tour
+Ramsey leaves Juventus after contract cancelled

 Last updated on .From the section Wales

+Aaron Ramsey has left Juventus after the Serie A club announced that the Wales midfielder's contract has been "mutually terminated".

-Uncertainty over Aaron Ramsey's future has increased after he was left out of Juventus' squad for the Serie A club's pre-season tour to the United States.
+Last week the 31-year-old was left out of Juventus' squad for their pre-season tour to the United States.

-The 31-year-old Wales midfielder joined the Italians on a free transfer in 2019, with the ex-Arsenal man reported to be on £400,000 a week.
+Ramsey joined the Italians on a free transfer in 2019, with the ex-Arsenal man reported to be on £400,000 a week.

 But Ramsey spent the second half of the 2021-22 campaign on loan at Scottish side Rangers.

-He is in the final year of his lucrative contract at Juve.
+He was in the final year of his lucrative contract at Juve but is now free to sign for another club as he seeks game time to prepare for Wales' World Cup campaign in Qatar next November.

 Ramsey made just five appearances for Juventus last season and has been linked with a return to former club Cardiff City, but his wages are a likely issue for any side seeking to sign him.